Quick definition:

 The golden samples are very valuable and should be signed, dated, and (when that makes sense) sealed.
 You want to avoid any tampering that could affect production (if a supplier decides to try to play some tricks to hide any production issues, for example).

-Is providing a final sample like this enough to guarantee good quality?
+Is a golden sample enough to control quality?

-Obtaining and agreeing on the golden sample is a critical step in the new product development process, but as importer, you need to be making your expectations clear to your supplier on paper and performing your own inspections, too.
+Obtaining and agreeing on the golden sample is a critical step in the new product development process, but as an importer, you need to make your expectations clear to your supplier on paper and perform your own inspections, too.

 Here’s what you’ll need: